Table of Contents

 - Create and manage stashes

 - Avoid and resolve conflicts when working collaboratively

 Working with ServiceNow CI/CD

-Development of business rules, UI scripts, and other components continues as usual but now you use the Studio to push your changes.
-This is done for them to be pulled from other instances and tested without the need to publish the Application into the internal Apps repository.
+Development of business rules, UI scripts, and other components can continue as usual, but now you use the Studio to push your changes.
+That way, any changes can be pulled from other instances and tested without the need to publish the application into the internal apps repository.

-At Quality Clouds we support the Continuous Quality (CQ) mission statement as the means to proactively build clean code.
-Doing this uses CI/CD tooling to detect and reject potential violations of quality which may imply technical debt and hidden risks.
+At Quality Clouds, we believe Continuous Quality (CQ) is the best way to build clean code proactively.
+Accomplishing this uses CI/CD tooling to detect and reject potential quality violations that may imply technical debt and hidden risks.

-Now the state of a ServiceNow application may be checked into GitHub source control, and the same application deployed onto any number of ServiceNow instances.
-This reduces human error and enables rapid /agile development paradigm, where features could be continuously developed and tested with a fast feedback loop achieved through automation of testing and release process (i.e the DevOps model).
+Now, the state of a ServiceNow application may be checked into GitHub source control, and the same application may be deployed onto any number of ServiceNow instances.
+The result?
+You reduce human error and enable a rapid /agile development paradigm where features are continuously developed and tested.
+Teams implement a fast feedback loop that’s achieved by automating the testing and release process (i.e., the DevOps model).